SMAP L4 Global Daily 9 km Carbon Net Ecosystem Exchange, Version 2 (SPL4CMDL)

 This How to guide outlines the steps for properly importing, projecting and visualizing HDF and NetCDF files in ArcMap.
 A couple of things to note before you start:

-Data subscriptions are available for select NSIDC DAAC data collections (found below).
-Our subscription service automatically sends you new data as they are delivered from active NASA satellite missions.
+Data subscriptions are available for select NSIDC DAAC data collections.
+Once signed up, the subscription service automatically sends you new data as they are delivered from active NASA satellite missions.

-Data from the NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) can be accessed directly from our HTTPS file system or through our Application Programming Interface (API).
+All data from the NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) is directly accessible through our HTTPS file system using Wget or curl.
+This article provides basic command line instructions for accessing data using this method.

 NASA's Global Imagery Browse Services (GIBS) provides up to date, full resolution imagery for selected NSIDC DAAC data sets.